-I have been lucky enough, throughout my career, to have had a lot of mentors — and really good ones too.
+I have been lucky throughout my career to have had a lot of mentors — and really good ones too.
 My mentors are the ones who have championed me along the way.
 Even if I wasn't asking for promotions or bigger roles, they were the ones who championed me.

-So I love to mentor others, it's one of my passions, it's one of my purposes.
+So I love to mentor others, it's one of my passions, and it's one of my purposes.
 It's not just about mentoring, it's also coaching because sometimes it can take some coaching conversations to help somebody — in a way, help them transform, help them change things and let them have a different perspective.

 It’s a difficult thing.
 I must say that even for me, it's been a journey.
-Therefore I love doing that with my coaches, and with my mentees.
+Therefore I love doing that with my coaches and my mentees.
 Going through that journey with them and finding their unique strengths and their purpose in life.

 Partner with us on your next career opportunity.

-But I chose to go back to the Philippines because that was the time when we found out that my husband had liver cirrhosis.
-Because he was sick, we decided that it was best to be here.
-He needed a transplant and it was best to be in our home country, where the family is around, and also to facilitate the transplant.
+But I chose to go back to the Philippines when we found out my husband had liver cirrhosis.
+Because he was sick, we decided it was best [for me] to be here.
+He needed a transplant, and it was best to be done in our home country, with the family around for support, and to facilitate the transplant.

 But I think the bravest thing that I’ve had to do was, a couple of months ago, I lost my husband.
 We were in the hospital for three months amidst the pandemic, from October to December 2020.
 It was probably the hardest thing for me, having to tell him that we did our best, but that was it, right?
 That was it.

 So I think it’s about being brave for my kids and creating a future for them now.
 Even for me, I would look at it now as something different.
 What I am excited about now is creating a new life for me and my kids.
-We’ve had to compromise on a lot of things because he was sick.
+We’ve had to compromise on many things because he was sick.

-One lesson that I really value was from my mentor.
+One lesson that I value was from my mentor.
 We were having one of our monthly chats, and he told me: ‘You know, I really would welcome the day when you're just looking outside your window, thinking about the future, and you're not concerned about the present’.

 He wants to go to New York City because he's been watching Home Alone.
 He wants to go to Africa because he's been reading up on animals and watching them on YouTube.
-And then he wants to go to Bangkok because he wants to go back to where he was born.
+And then he wants to go to Bangkok because he wants to return to where he was born.
 He wants to see it.
 He hasn't been back ever since.
-So many travel plans and we haven't chosen.
+So many travel plans and we haven't decided yet.

 This is one of the many stories in our Leading Women series.
 For more inspiring stories of women breaking conventions and taking the lead in the Asia Pacific, visit the official Page Executive blog below: